-Your hot water heater is probably the most underestimated appliance in your home.
-Think about it – without your water heater, you don’t have any of these perks:
+The water heater is probably the most underrated system in your home.
+Think about it – without a water heater, you don’t have any of these perks:

 - Steamy showers